 Tomorrow’s Voices Today High School Choral Festival

-In the weeks leading up to the performance, Artistic Director Joseph Caulkins visits the high schools to work with each choir individually on the festival repertoire.
+In the weeks leading up to the performance, Artistic Director Joseph Caulkins visits each high school to work with each choir individually on the festival repertoire.
 On the day of the concert, the three schools rehearse together with Key Chorale for several hours.
 “Tomorrow’s Voices Today” is a wholly unique choral festival experience, as it incorporates singers of all ages, from students to octogenarians.
-Caulkins says, “When I visit these schools…I am consistently amazed by the quality of instruction and music-making.
-With this concert I want to showcase the individual schools’ great work.”
+This choral festival has inspired countless high school students by encouraging music-making at the highest level.

 “Please Stay,” by Jake Runestad